mxplusb/r3t-status/content/issues/2019-10-08-vsan-outage.md

 ---
+section: issue
 title: vSAN is broken
-date: 2020-01-13 22:30:00
+date: 2020-01-14T05:30:00.000Z
 resolved: false
-# resolvedWhen: 2019-10-05 16:58:00
+resolvedWhen: ''
-# Possible severity levels: down, disrupted, notice
+affected:
+  - EVERYTHING
 severity: down
-affected:
-  - API
-section: issue
 ---

-vSAN won't reconfigure properly, so everything is running off the two emergency disks and shit is real broken, basically just vSphere and DNS are the only things online while I figure out wtf is wrong with it.
+vSAN won't reconfigure properly, so everything is running off the two emergency disks and shit is real broken, basically just vCenter and DNS are the only things online while I figure out wtf is wrong with it.

+This means pretty much everything is down.
+Well, there's no pretty much about it, shit's broken yo.